manvendra-nema/Emotion-Recognition-in-Conversations-ERC-Project/README.md

 This project is inspired by the paper “Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer.”

 ## 📂 Datasets
 We are utilizing a modified version of the MELD-FR dataset for this task.
 The dataset has been split for training and validation.
-Separate chunks of modified data will be provided by TAs for testing purposes, and the final evaluation will be part of demos.

 ## 📚 Project Overview: ERC (Emotion Recognition in Conversation)